Free Car Insurance Comparison

 The need for auto insurance often brings a lot of questions, especially for teen drivers.

 If you are a new driver or the parent of a teen who is about to be of driving age, then read on to learn what you need to know about how to provide them with the best, most affordable auto insurance coverage.

 Can car insurance be in your parent’s name, or should it be in yours?
 Consider the facts below as you make this decision.

 Insuring Yourself Properly

-Regardless of the reason an accident occurs, accidents do happen, which is why every state in the US requires all drivers to carry auto insurance or provide proof of financial responsibility (in a handful of states).
+Regardless of the reason an accident occurs, accidents do happen, which is why every state in the U.S. requires all drivers to carry auto insurance or provide proof of financial responsibility.